ros2/design/articles/100_ament.md

 This enables the developer to change the resources in the source space and skipping the installation step in many situations.

 For CMake packages this is achieved by overriding the CMake `install()` function.
-For Python packages the [development mode[(http://pythonhosted.org//setuptools/setuptools.html#development-mode) is used to install the package.
+For Python packages the [development mode](http://pythonhosted.org//setuptools/setuptools.html#development-mode) is used to install the package.

-## How does *ament* relate to *catkin*?
+## How is *ament* different from *catkin*?

 `catkin` has been used for ROS 1 since ROS Groovy.
 `catkin` is based around CMake and even packages only containing Python code are being processed via CMake.